 Anyone who commits to read and study the Bible probably desires to correctly understand it.
-While numerous things may hinder that process, likely the most common hindrance to proper understanding is failing to consider biblical context.
+While a host of things may hinder that process, likely the most common hindrance to proper understanding is failing to consider the biblical context.
 (Philippians 4:13 is a primary example of this problem.)

 We cannot properly understand a single verse unless we consider the meaning of the surrounding passage.
 We cannot fully understand a passage unless we consider the purpose, background, and genre of the Bible book in which it’s found.
 (See also “Do You Read the Bible all Wrong?”)